khushipatel-10/figma-to-html/README.md

 # ✨ Figma to HTML Converter

 This project converts **Figma designs** into **HTML + CSS** automatically using the Figma REST API.
-It connects to Figma, fetches your design structure, and generates pixel-accurate, browser-ready code that reflects your mockup.
+It connects to Figma, fetches the design structure, and generates pixel-accurate, browser-ready code that reflects the mockup.

 ---